Dive Bar Tour (Lady Gaga): Background and development

-On October 21, 2016, Lady Gaga released her her fifth studio album, Joanne, which marked her return to pop music after 2014's Cheek to Cheek, a collaborative jazz record with Tony Bennett.
+On October 21, 2016, Lady Gaga released her fifth studio album, Joanne, which marked her return to pop music after 2014's Cheek to Cheek, a collaborative jazz record with Tony Bennett.
 It was largely inspired by her aunt Joanne Stefani Germanotta, who died at age 19 due to complications arising from lupus.
-Joanne was decribed as Gaga's first album which dipped into such genres as soft rock and country.
+Joanne was described as Gaga's first album which dipped into such genres as soft rock and country.
 Before its release, Gaga announced teaming up with American lager brand Bud Light to perform songs from it in front of very small crowds in dive bars across the United States, marking the "new chapter in her career".
 She believed that the venues would accentuate the "raw Americana vibe" of her upcoming album.

 Gaga aimed to be close enough to her audience to be able to look into their eyes while performing, "to have a more natural human experience" with them, something which was not possible on her stadium and arena shows.
 She later further elaborated on her decision to give stipped-down performances after her numerous tours involving "massive" productions and multiple costume changes, saying: "It's not so much about taking it all off for the sake of it, like, 'Here I am, I had all these costumes before and now I don't!'
 But to begin all of this, we're going to wind back the clock – to the day I decided when I was 19 that I was going to go live the rest of the life that Joanne didn't get to live."